-- AutoDCM is the default selected mode for the Replicator Log overflow protection when all the volumes in the Primary RVG have a DCM log.
+- Replicator Log Protection • AutoDCM is the default selected mode for the Replicator Log overflow protection when all the volumes in the Primary RVG have a DCM log.
 The DCM is enabled when the Replicator Log overflows. - The DCM option enables the Replicator Log protection for the Secondary host when the Replicator Log overflows, and the connection between the Primary and Secondary is lost.
 This option is available only if all the data volumes under the Primary RVG have a DCM Log associated with them. - The Off option disables Replicator Log Overflow protection.
 In the case of the Bunker node.
 Replicator Log protection is set to Off, by default.
 Thus, if the Primary RLINK overflows due to the Bunker RLINK, then this RLINK is detached. - The Override option enables log protection.
-If the Secondary node is still connected and the Replicator Log is about to overflow then the writes are stalled until a predetermined amount of space, that is, 5% or 20 MB (whichever is lesser) becomes available in the Replicator - If the Secondary becomes inactive due to disconnection or administrative action then Replicator Log protection is disabled, and the Replicator Log overflows. - The Fail option enables log protection.
+If the Secondary node is still connected and the Replicator Log is about to overflow then the writes are stalled until a predetermined amount of space, that is, 5% or 20 MB (whichever is lesser) becomes available in the Replicator Log.

+If the Secondary becomes inactive due to disconnection or administrative action then Replicator Log protection is disabled, and the Replicator Log overflows.

+- The Fail option enables log protection.
 If the log is about to overflow the writes are stalled until a predetermined amount of space, that is, 5% or 20 MB (whichever is lesser) becomes available in the Replicator Log.
-If the connection between Primary and Secondary RVG is broken, then, any new writes to the Primary RVG are failed.
+If the connection between Primary and Secondary RVG is broken, then, any new writes to the Primary RVG are failed. - Primary RLINK This option enables you to specify a Primary RLINK name of your choice.
+If you do not specify any name then Volume Replicator assigns a default name.